The Human Kind: Plot

 Olivia (Anna Torv) is still worried about the effects of the Observer implant on Peter (Joshua Jackson), and succeeds in getting another one from their ally Anil (Shaun Smyth) for Walter to study.
 Peter is still trying to track down Captain Windmark (Michael Kopsa) to avenge killing his and Olivia's daughter Etta, using the precognitive abilities of the implant.
 He flees Etta's apartment just before Windmark and his associate arrive, and heads to New York City to put his plan into motion.

-Walter frees another video tape, this one directing him to the town of Fitchburg outside of Boston.
+Walter frees another video tape, this one directing him to the city of Fitchburg, 46 miles northwest of Boston.
 The tape instructs them to recover an electromagnet.
 Olivia, after giving the implant to Walter (John Noble), goes off alone to recover it, anxious about Peter's whereabouts.
 As Olivia travels, Walter and Astrid (Jasika Nicole) discover that the implant can transform the human brain into one of advanced intelligence but at the cost of losing all emotions if left in too long, and let Olivia know this.

 At a scrap auto yard in Fitchburg, Olivia meets Simone (Jill Scott), who has been waiting for her arrival.
 Simone explains that a man matching Walter's description had asked her mother shortly after the Observers' purge to set aside the electromagnet and a truck to transport it, and she in turn kept to her mother's promise.
 While they wait for one of Simone's crew to get diesel fuel for the truck, she explains to Olivia that she has a mysterious sense of the future, which Olivia dismisses given her own past experiences with Fringe events.
 Nevertheless, Simone implies that it is a gift and notes that Olivia still carries the bullet that Etta had on her necklace.